-Review of economy, efficiency and effectiveness of the use of resources

-During the 2021/22 financial year traditional means of assessing use of resources as defined through the regulatory framework continued to be suspended due to the pandemic.
-The Trust shifted its focus to ensuring the economic, effective and efficient use of resources through expenditure incurred in response to the pandemic and the recovery of elective activity being authorised through its tactical and strategic command structure.
+Review of economy, efficiency and effectiveness of the use of resources through its tactical and strategic command structure.
 Alongside this the Finance and Investment Committee continued to monitor performance against Trust budgets, the capital programme, long term cash and capital plans, and monitoring our financial performance against the Trust's Long Term Financial Model with a forward look towards 2022.
 In addition throughout the year the Trust monitored the two strategic board assurance risks through the Finance and Investment Committee.